How to Grow No-Spray Organic Apples

 Thin apples within 35 to 40 days of fruit set.
 The sooner you do it, the better the results.
 All things being equal, fruit size should increase, along with next year’s bloom potential.

 Why so early?
 Once the apple blossom has been pollinated, the fruit begins to form the seed.
-The endosperm in the developing seed starts producing the plant hormone gibberellic acid, which promotes enlargement of the fruit.
+The endosperm is the developing seed that starts producing the plant hormone gibberellic acid, which promotes enlargement of the fruit.
 But gibberellic acid also inhibits the development of next year’s flower buds, so the more seeds produced, the more gibberellic acid and the fewer flowers and fruit next year.
 Many apples tend to bear heavily every other year, with little to no fruiting in between.
 Thinning shortly after blossoms fall helps reduce this tendency and results in more even harvests every year.

 I thin to the biggest fruit, leaving one about every 6 inches.
 In every cluster of apple blossoms, there’s one in the center that’s slightly bigger and slightly earlier than the others.
 Orchardists call this flower the king blossom.
 Because it opens a day or two before the others, the king blossom usually gets pollinated first and therefore produces the largest fruit.
 However, if the largest fruit is blemished, remove it and choose another.
 If there’s no appreciable difference in size among the fruits, select the one with the thickest stem.